 This post contains affiliate links, which means we may receive a small commission, at no additional cost to you, if you make a purchase through these links.
 See our full disclosure here.

 For those willing to brave the cold – and the occasional snow flurry – winter in Istanbul can be even more charming, and certainly less crowded and expensive than summer.
-This is a great time of year to visit if you like any sort of cultural activities, as sights like museums and famous mosques will offer a respite from the cold, without the queues of the high-season.
+This is a great time of year to visit if you like any kind of cultural activities, as sights like museums and famous mosques will offer a respite from the cold, without the queues of the high season.